NidaulZafar/Kookkie-react/README.md

 * No field can be left blank.
 * Google Captcha validation is a must.
 * User should re-enter email and password for confirmation.
+* If the user enters an invalid URL they are redirected to the 404 Page.

 ## Code Structure
 ```